spotinst/help/src/docs/cost-intelligence/tutorials/administration/README.md

 The Spot by NetApp API reference is available as an OpenAPI Specification.

 OpenAPI Specification is an industry standard that allows APIs to be defined for humans as well as machines.
 This allows any person or application to easily consume and build with Spot in a structured format that includes detailed descriptions and examples of every endpoint.
 The specification is hosted on GitHub, and full documentation is available on the Spot by NetApp API Reference site.

 ## API Workflows

-After you have your Spot Org Id, follow the below instructions to create and credential a new Spot account in order to register it for Cost Intelligence.
+After you have your Spot Org ID, follow the instructions below to create and credential a new Spot account to register it for Cost Intelligence.

 ## Step 1: Create Account

-You’ll first need to create a new Spot Account.
-Use the following endpoint to create a Spot account in your Organization.
+Create a new Spot Account.
+Use the following endpoint to create a Spot account in your organization.

 https://docs.spot.io/api/#tag/Accounts/operation/OrganizationsAndAccountsCreateAccount

 ## Step 2: Set Credentials

 Using the correct endpoint, based on the provider, credential the Spot account and add the required IAM policy to the account.
 The policy is required for Spot to collect the necessary data.

 ### Set Credentials for AWS